-Acquired through the acquisition of Clifton Star, the Duparquet Project covers 1,147 hectares and is located in the Abitibi Region of Québec which is one of the world's most prolific gold producing regions.
-The Company owns a 10% indirect interest in the Duparquet Gold Project which, on a 100% basis, hosts an NI 43-101 compliant Measured Resource of 165,000 tonnes grading 1.45 g/t Au, containing 7,700 ounces Au, an Indicated Resource of 59.5 Mt grading 1.57 g/t Au, containing 3.0 million ounces Au and an Inferred Resource of 28.5 Mt grading 1.46 g/t Au, containing 1.3 million ounces Au.
+The Company's 10% indirect interest in the Duparquet Gold Project was acquired through the acquisition of Clifton Star.
+The Duparquet Gold Project covers 1,147 hectares and is located in the Abitibi Region of Québec which is one of the world's most prolific gold producing regions.
+The Company owns a 10% indirect interest in the Duparquet Gold Project which, on a 100% basis, hosts measured mineral resources of 165,000 tonnes grading 1.45 g/t Au, containing 7,700 ounces Au, indicated mineral resources of 59.5 Mt grading 1.57 g/t Au, containing 3.0 million ounces Au and inferred mineral resources of 28.5 Mt grading 1.46 g/t Au, containing 1.3 million ounces Au.
 The NI 43-101 technical report titled "Technical Report and Prefeasibility Study for the Duparquet Project" was filed on SEDAR by Clifton Star on May 23, 2014.
-Infrastructure includes site roads, access to electrical power 15km away, tailings storage facility and water management solutions and ancillary site buildings.
+Infrastructure includes site roads, access to electrical power 15 km away, tailings storage facility and water management solutions and ancillary site buildings.
 The Duparquet Gold Project is currently comprised of three mineral properties: Beattie, Donchester and Dumico.
 The 2014 prefeasibility study includes pre-production capital costs of \$394 million, a pay-back period of 4.3 years and pre-tax NPV (5%) of \$222 million at USD \$1,300 per ounce of gold.